microsoft/AzureTrailblazerAcademy/month1/labs/lab_storage/README.md

 <img src="./images/DataShare-Create-Deployment-complete.PNG" alt="Data Share Deployment complete" Width="500">

 ### Step-2: Add Owner and Contributor roles to the Data Share for the blob storage account
+- Access the Storage Account Service

-- Select the blob storage account (atastorageblobYourName).
+- Select the blob storage account (atastorageblob/<YourName/>.
-    Select the storage accounts from the top left menu.
-Select your blob storage account.
-- Select Create role.
-    Select "Access Control (IAM)" from the left blade.
+- Select "Access Control (IAM)" from the left blade.
-    Click on "Create role" button.
+- Click on "Create role" button.
 It will pop up Add role window.

 <img src="./images/Storage-Access-Mgmt.PNG" alt="Access Control" height="400">

 - Add Owner role to the data share.
-    Select "Owner" role from the dropdown.
-Select the data share by typing "ata-data-share-(YourName)".
+- Select "Owner" role from the dropdown.
+- Select the data share by typing "ata-data-share-/<YourName/>".
-    Click on "Save" button.
+- Click on "Save" button.

 <img src="./images/DataShare-Storage-Owner-save.PNG" alt="Create Owner Role" height="500">

 - Add Contributor role to the data share.
-    Select "Contributor" role from the dropdown.
-Select data sahre by typing "ata-data-share-(YourName)".
+- Select "Contributor" role from the dropdown.
+- Select data sahre by typing "ata-data-share-/<YourName/>".
-    Click on "Save" button.
+- Click on "Save" button.

 ### Step-3: Add Data Sets to the data share
 - access the data share service